aripka-pivotal/Spring1PlatformDemo-Metrics/README.md

 # Spring1PlatformDemo-Metrics

 Demo project used to demonstrate PCF metrics and New Relic integration.
+Originally a copy of code from this project https://github.com/pivotal-bank/cf-SpringBootTrader.
+Some slight variation added to support desire to load app for metrics.

-Each submodule projects manifest-unversioned.yml file should be updated to change the host to be the space that the demo would be run in &lt;&lt;submodule&gt;&gt;-&lt;&lt;space&gt;&gt; e.g. quotes-s1p12
+Each submodule projects manifest-unversioned.yml file should be updated to change the host to be the space that the demo would be run in &lt;&lt;submodule&gt;&gt;-&lt;&lt;space&gt;&gt; e.g. quotes-s1p12.
+See [Deploy µServices](#Deploy-µServices) section below for more details

-**Deploying the Application**
+#Deploying the Application

 Create the following Services